jnozzi/cocoadev.com/markdown/NSWorkspace.md

 ----

-When using General/NSWorkspace, you do not allocate your own instance of the class; you grab the sharedWorkspace thusly:
+When using NSWorkspace, you do not allocate your own instance of the class; you grab the sharedWorkspace thusly:

-General/[[NSWorkspace sharedWorkspace] someNSWorkSpacemethod]
+[[NSWorkspace sharedWorkspace] someNSWorkSpacemethod]

 ...or you could get a reference and keep it around, as in:

-General/NSWorkspace *ws = General/[NSWorkspace sharedWorkspace];
+NSWorkspace *ws = [NSWorkspace sharedWorkspace];
 [ws someNSWorkSpaceMethod];
 [ws someOtherNSWorkSpaceMethod];

-The benefit to this is speed, if you know you're going to be calling lots of methods of General/NSWorkspace.
+The benefit to this is speed, if you know you're going to be calling lots of methods of NSWorkspace.

 ----